OpenNebula-unmantained/addon-lxc/README.md

 ## Compatibility

-This add-on is compatible with OpenNebula x.y.
+This add-on is compatible with OpenNebula 4.2.

 ## Features

 ## Limitations

+* Currently developed and tested on Debian Wheezy only
+* Only works with the [LVM Datastore](http://opennebula.org/documentation:rel4.2:lvm_ds)
+* The poll driver action doesn't return USEDCPU
+* restore and save driver actions do nothing

 ## Requirements